franklin-adaviv/data_processing/src/README.md

-add an outputs/ and data/ folder the python files will save images into the outputs folder add data into data/ folder.
+add an outputs/ and data/ folder \n the python files will save images into the outputs folder \n add data into data/ folder.